tzainab465-ui/Human-Airway-RNAseq-Hub-Gene-Analysis/README.md

 The final combined number of hub genes will be confirmed after verification of the ME24 filtered result.

-## PPI Network Analysis
+## PPI Network Results

-Protein-protein interaction (PPI) analysis was performed using STRING to investigate potential interactions among the identified candidate hub genes.
+Protein-protein interaction (PPI) analysis was performed using STRING to investigate potential interactions among the candidate hub genes.

-The PPI analysis was used to evaluate:

-- Number of nodes
-- Number of edges
+### ME24 PPI Network

+The ME24 network contained:

+- **Nodes:** 8
+- **Edges:** 1
-- Average node degree
+- **Average node degree:** 0.25
-- Local clustering coefficient
+- **Average local clustering coefficient:** 0.25
+- **Expected number of edges:** 0
+- **PPI enrichment p-value:** 0.183

+The ME24 network showed a small number of interactions and was **not significantly enriched for protein-protein interactions** (PPI enrichment p = 0.183).

+### ME59 PPI Network

+The ME59 network contained:

+- **Nodes:** 3
+- **Edges:** 0
+- **Average node degree:** 0
-- PPI enrichment
+- **PPI enrichment p-value:** 1.0

-The resulting PPI networks will be used to investigate potential functional relationships among the candidate hub proteins.

-Detailed PPI network results will be added after the final STRING analysis.
+No protein-protein interactions were detected among the proteins included in the ME59 STRING network.
+The network therefore showed **no significant PPI enrichment**.

+### Overall PPI Interpretation

+The STRING analysis showed limited protein-protein interactions among the investigated candidate hub proteins.
+The ME24 network contained one observed interaction, whereas the ME59 network contained no observed interactions.
+Therefore, the candidate hub genes did not form strongly interconnected PPI networks under the STRING analysis conditions used.

 ## Tools and Software